totaljs/components/j-Layout/readme.md

 - `left` left panel, resizable
 - `right` right panel, resizable
-- `right2` right panel will be next to the left panel, resizable
+- `right2` right panel will be next to the left panel and uses `right` key in the config, resizable
 - `top` top panel, resizable (it's panel on top of all panels)
 - `top2` top panel, resizable and uses `top` key in the config (it is between `left` and `right` panel)
 - `bottom` bottom panel, resizable (it's panel on bottom of all panels)